Go to whole of WA Government search

 Perth Stadium will be capable of hosting Australian Football League (AFL) matches and incorporates state-of-the-art technology to maximise Stadium atmosphere.

-Perth Stadium will be capable of hosting all forms of cricket from Test matches to Twenty20.
-It incorporates key cricket features and give fans exceptional views.
+Perth Stadium will be capable of hosting all forms of cricket from Test matches to Twenty20 and incorporates key cricket features.

 The multi-purpose Perth Stadium will have the flexibility to host soccer, rugby league and rugby union without compromising the fan experience.

 Fact sheets relating to the Perth Stadium Rail Station, Perth Stadium Bus Station, Swan River Pedestrian Bridge and how to get to the Perth Stadium and surrounding Stadium Park can be found under the Transport section.

 The forecast financial performance of Perth Stadium in its transition and operational phases is underpinned by a detailed financial model.

 The project aspirations will drive the project and ensure the Stadium is an asset that all Western Australian's can be proud of.

 Cost planning for the Perth Stadium, its surrounding Stadium Park, plus associated transport infrastructure was undertaken in 2012.